canonical/jaas-documentation/howto/manage-relations.md

 (verify-a-relation)=
 ## Verify a relation

-Given two entities A and B, to verify that there is a relation between them with a specific access level, run the `auth relation check` command followed by the tag of A, the access level, and the tag of B. For example:
+Given two entities A and B, to verify that there is a specific relation between them, run the `auth relation check` command followed by the tag of A, the relation, and the tag of B. For example:

 ```text
 jimmctl auth relation check user-alice@canonical.com administrator controller-aws-controller-1